 HOE International Ltd v Andersen CSIH 24, 2015 SC 506; CSIH 9, 2017 SC 313

 Acted for the defenders in this action, in which the pursuer alleges breach of warranty provisions in a contract for the sale of a business.
-Two preliminary issues have been determined, involving the time limits for proceeding with an action after service, and whether the notice of the proposed warranty claims complied with contractual requirements.
+Two preliminary issues were determined by the Inner House, involving the time limits for proceeding with an action after service, and whether the notice of the proposed warranty claims complied with contractual requirements.

 SSE Generation Ltd v.
 Hochtief Solutions AG CSOH 141